• Skip to primary navigation

 Step-by-Step Instructions

-Add the egg replacer (if using) and vanilla extract, mix it up some more, then add your dry ingredients in and continue to mix until you have your dough.
+STEP FOUR: Add your dry ingredients in and continue to mix until you have your cookie dough.

-Use a cookie scoop to scoop dough into muffin tin.
+STEP FIVE: Use a cookie scoop to scoop cookie dough into a muffin tin.
 You may want to use your hands to push the dough down, but don't worry about getting that cup shape at this point.
 Bake on 350ºF for about 12 minutes, or until they're slightly golden.

 Close-up of a cookie cup filled with chocolate ganache.